asiloisad/pulsar-screen-position/README.md

 ## Installation

 To install `screen-position` search for [screen-position](https://web.pulsar-edit.dev/packages/screen-position) in the Install pane of the Pulsar settings or run `ppm install screen-position`.
-Alternatively, you can run `ppm install asiloisad/pulsar-screen-position` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-screen-position` to install a package directly from the GitHub repository.

 # Contributing